 Banking customer service.
 The old oxymoron

-What is about advanced capitalism that reproduces primitive Soviet-style customer service experiences?
+What is it about advanced capitalism that reproduces primitive Soviet-style customer service experiences?

 But we thought that’s not a problem.
 Mrs. Smith is a Barclays Bank customer and we can just phone her telephone banking hotline and then Barclays can pass our phone number to Mrs. Smith and she can come and collect her purse.
 Simple; after all, what bank wouldn’t want to help a valued customer stressing out about her lost payment cards and personal data.